prometheus-community/windows_exporter/docs/collector.mscluster_cluster.md

 # mscluster_cluster collector

-The The MSCluster_Cluster class is a dynamic WMI class that represents a cluster.
+The MSCluster_Cluster class is a dynamic WMI class that represents a cluster.

 |||
 -|-